-If a service cannot return the payload corresponding to an individual member of a resource collection, it should return the @odata.id property for that member and should return extended information indicating the reason that member was not returned, such as when a provider internal to the service returns an error or times out.
+If a service cannot return the payload corresponding to an individual member of a resource collection, but can return other members, it should:

+- Return the HTTP 200 OK status code. - Return the @odata.id property for the member that it cannot expand in the Members array. - Return extended information with the member indicating the reason that member was not returned, such as when a provider internal to the service returns an error or times out.